demisto/content/Packs/SpurContextAPI/Integrations/SpurContextAPI/README.md

 ### spur-context-api-enrich

 ***
-Enrich an IP address with the Spur Context API
+Enrich indicators using the Spur Context API.

 #### Base Command